abhay2010-2010/abhay2010-2010/README.md

 <div align="center">
 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=500&size=28&pause=1000&color=D26151&background=FFF1EF00&random=false&width=435&lines=Hello+Floks...;I+am+a+Full+Stack+Devloper" alt="Typing SVG" /></a>

 Hello stranger!
-I am a Full Stack Developer, passionate about building digital products that improve everyday experience for people.
-I love to work on exciting projects that test what I've learnt.
-Working with MERN stack and programming languages like JavaScript for web development.
-Looking forward to some interesting and challenging opportunities.
+I am a self-motivated, hard-working, and ambitious Full Stack Web Developer with 1,200 hours of coding practice.
+Proficient in MERN Stack, adept at solving 500+ DSA problems.
+Experienced in both solo and collaborative project development.
+Possesses strong problem-solving abilities and a passion for continuous learning.

-You can find some of my work on GitHub, and be sure to check out my website for more information about my projects and experience.
+Looking forward to working as a developer and competent employee in an exciting tech company.

 Connect with me on LinkedIn to learn more about my professional background and skills.
 Thanks for visiting!